March 20, 2024

 Professor Francesco Celani: Embracing The Undeniable Evidence of Cold Fusion

-Experimental physicist and senior researcher, Nobel Peace Prize Nominee, and co-founder International Society of Condensed Matter Nuclear Science.
+High-energy physics experiments at CERN, Nobel Peace Prize Nominee, and co-founder International Society of Condensed Matter Nuclear Science.

 Francesco Celani has always stood out for his brilliance and exceptional scientific qualities.
 Driven by his curiosity to dig deeper, he set out to test the validity of cold fusion and was drawn to further research by the evidence he found in his experiments.
 Since then, he has continued to contribute to the advancement of cold fusion alongside his other contributions to the field of physics and science in general.